HL7/fhircast-docs/docs/specification/STU2.md

 ![FHIRcast flow diagram overview](/img/FHIRcast%20overview%20for%20abstract.png)

-All data exchanged through the HTTP APIs SHALL be sent and received as [JSON](https://tools.ietf.org/html/rfc8259) structures, and SHALL be transmitted over channels secured using the Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS), also known as HTTPS and defined in [RFC2818](https://tools.ietf.org/html/rfc2818).
+All data exchanged through the HTTP APIs SHALL be formatted, sent and received as [JSON](https://tools.ietf.org/html/rfc8259) structures, and SHALL be transmitted over channels secured using the Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS), also known as HTTPS and defined in [RFC2818](https://tools.ietf.org/html/rfc2818).

 ## Session Discovery